Tags and Filing

 Computer-only

 Tags exist only on the computer.
-The phone doesn't know about tags — it's a filing and organization layer that sits on top of the sync/download system.
+The phone does not know about tags; tagging is a filing layer that sits on top of the sync and download system.

 See also: Jots | Computer App